P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: ADMM for RNNs

 \subsubsection{Update $u$}

 We begin with the update of $u$ in Eq.~\eqref{equ:lagrangian} at iteration $k$.
 In Eq.~\eqref{equ:phi}, $u$ and $x_t$ are coupled.
 As a result, we need to calculate the pseudo-inverse of the (rectangular) matrix $x_t$, making it harder for the training process.
 In order to solve this problem, we define $\textbf{G}=rI_{d}-\rho_1 x_{t}^Tx_{t}$ and replace it with Eq.~\eqref{equ:g-norm_u}.
+In this way, the update of $u$ significantly speeds up than the vanilla ADMM.
+It is worth noting that $r$ needs to be appropriately set, and $r$ could also affect the performance of ADMMiRNN.